 This is why Donald Trump is President-elect.
 He lives in a world where accomplishment and character are far more important than a progressive pedigree.
 He cares about people that can get the job done.
 Talking a good game doesn’t matter if it’s not accompanied by results.
 In this, Donald Trump is like most of America, the America that makes things, that produces work that must be on time, on budget, and right the first time each and every day.

 Perhaps the most important factor is that progressives like Mr. King see the primary mandate of government as continual progressive “growth” and the maintenance and expansion of progressive policies, which of course, leads to ultimate political power and utopia.
 Mr. Trump represents the America trying to undo progressive damage, shrinking and restoring government to its constitutional limits.
 In essence, demolition and clean up.
-That requires people that know how to work, that get their hands figuratively and literally dirty, that have the ability and character to do the job, no matter how hard it is or how long it takes, and that value honesty and accomplishment.
+That requires people that know how to work, that get their hands figuratively and actually dirty, that have the ability and character to do the job, no matter how hard it is or how long it takes, and that value honesty and accomplishment.

 Mr. Trump’s choices will do just fine.
 Their work history demonstrates their ability and speaks well to their future results.
 And if they don’t, Mr. Trump is well practiced at saying “you’re fired.”
 That’s something else progressives–who are normally promoted and given bonuses for monumental screw-ups–aren’t used to hearing.
 They’d better prepare themselves.